np-guard/vpc-network-config-synthesis/README.md

 ### nACLs Generation
 Specifying the `--single` flag results in generating a single nACL for all subnets in the same VPC.
 Otherwise, an nACL is generated for each subnet separately.
-The input supports subnets, subnet segments, CIDR segments and externals.
+The input supports subnets, subnet segments, CIDR segments, NIFs, instances (VSIs) and externals.
-Note: The segments are defined in the `conn_spec.json` file.
+**Note 1**: The segments are defined in the `conn_spec.json` file.
+**Note 2**: A required connection between NIFs or VSIs implies connectivity will be allowed between the subnets they are contained in.

 ### SGs Generation
 The input supports Instances (VSIs), NIFs, VPEs and externals.